 We commend Nordea for adopting a public policy on nuclear weapons.
 We recommend Nordea strengthen its policy to cover all nuclear weapons producing companies including those involved in nuclear weapon maintenance and modernisation.
 Furthermore, the policy should apply to all of Nordea’s financial products including commercial banking and investment banking activities, passively managed funds and external asset managers.
 We look forward to engaging with Nordea, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Nordea's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!